 How Magnesium Operates

-Magnesium is really easy for your body to build up, and really easy for it to be lost.
-High stress or extended periods of low stress that drag on for ages; high physical activity, illnesses, and/or poor diet can create a deficiency.
+Magnesium is really easy for your body to take up, and really easy for it to use up.
+High stress or periods of low stress that drag on for ages; high physical activity; illnesses; and/or poor diet can all create a deficiency.
 When more than one of these factors stacks up on top of others at the same time, a deficiency is pretty guaranteed.[footnote]Durlach J (1989).
 Recommended dietary amounts of magnesium: Mg RDA. – PubMed – NCBI.
 Ncbi.nlm.nih.gov.
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/2701269[/footnote]

 Magnesium from foods

 Some people believe that we should be able to get all of our nutritional requirements from food.
-Ideally this would be true, however we don’t live on the African savannas eating wild fruits and veggies any more, we live in high-stress, polluted cities with commercially grown produce and a sizable amount of processed foods.
+Ideally, this would be true.
+However, we don’t live on the African savannas eating wild fruits and veggies any more, we live in noisy, high-stress, polluted cities and eat commercially grown produce and a sizable amount of processed foods.
 Caffeine and alcohol can also inhibit the uptake of several nutrients, including magnesium.

 Your ability to get everything you need, even from a good diet, can vary wildly depending on where your food comes from.
-One source suggests that the high potassium content in commercial fruits in vegetables (a result of heavy fertiliser use) might lead to a decrease in the availability of magnesium in foods.[footnote]Merhaut, D.J.
+One source suggests that the high potassium content in commercial fruits and vegetables (a result of heavy fertiliser use) might lead to a decrease in the bioavailability of magnesium in foods.[footnote]Merhaut, D.J.
 (2006).
 “Magnesium”.
 In Barker A.V.; Pilbeam D.J.
 Handbook of plant nutrition.
 Boca Raton: CRC Press. p.
 154. ISBN 9780824759049.[/footnote] So your fruits and veggies might look big and juicy, but they may not contain nutrients that your body can absorb.

 - nuts and seeds, especially green pumpkin seeds a.k.a. pepitas